evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Performance

 With overboost, the Fisker Ocean Extreme has a maximum power of 415KW (564hp).
 Without overboost, it is 344KW (468hp).
 The torque is 737nm with overboost and 696 without overboost.
-The 0-100km/h sprint (0-62mph) takes 4 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4 seconds.
 The top speed is 205 km/h.

 ## Battery, range, and charging